 This guidance is for the small number of local authorities who received iPads with Jamf security settings in the 2020 summer term.

-These security settings expire in July 2021 – see your original order to find the specific date.
-After this, the iPads will be unprotected and users will have unrestricted access to all content on the internet.
-It is your responsibility to ensure users of the iPads are appropriately safeguarded.
+These security settings expired in July 2021 – see your original order to find the specific date.
+Beyond that date, it’s your responsibility to put restrictions in place to make sure users are protected.